Acoustic plasmons and isotropic short-range interaction in two-component electron liquids: Introduction

 \section{Introduction}

-The concept of elementary excitations, originally introduced by L.~D.~Landau~\cite{Landau_FL:QP,Landau_FL:ZS} to describe the low-energy properties of the Fermi liquid, plays a key role in condensed matter physics.
-In particular, collective modes which represent the bosonic part of the excitation spectra are well-known to be responsible for various electronic and structural properties of condensed matter systems~\cite{Rodin2020}.
+The concept of elementary excitations, originally introduced by L.~D.~Landau~\cite{Landau_He_II,Landau_FL:QP,Landau_FL:ZS,Pines_QL} to describe the low-energy properties of liquid helium, plays a key role in condensed matter physics.
+In particular, collective modes which represent the bosonic part of the excitation spectra are well-known to be responsible for various electronic and structural properties of condensed matter systems~\cite{Rodin2020,Pines_EES_2018}.

-In the recent years emergence of high-quality samples of graphene~\cite{Polini2020,Lucas2018_Review}, quasi-two dimensional metals~\cite{Moll2016} and GaAs quantum wells~\cite{Gusev2018_AIP} has stimulated an extensive research on the hydrodynamic collective modes in Dirac fluids~\cite{Kiselev2020,Narozhny2021,Raines2021} and highly viscous electron liquid in external magnetic field~\cite{Alekseev2019_SC,Alekseev2019_PRL}.
-At the crossover between collisionless and hydrodynamic regimes, electron sound arise in graphene~\cite{Svintsov2018} and gated two-dimensional electron liquids~\cite{Torre2019}.
-However, in pristine two- and three-dimensional electron liquids~ \cite{Lucas2018,Jian2021} the effect of collision-dominated regime on the structure of collective modes is not so prominent.
-In the long-wavelength domain long-range Coulomb interaction transforms both collisionless zero sound~\cite{Silin1958} and hydrodynamic first sound~\cite{Lucas2018,Jian2021} into plasmons~\cite{BohmPines1952}, while the effect of frequent electron-electron scattering is secondary: it modifies the higher order corrections to dispersion in $k/k_F \ll 1$, where $k$ is the collective mode wavevector and $k_F$ is the Fermi wavevector, and introduces nonzero damping.
-The only sound mode supported by electron liquid is shear sound~\cite{Silin1959,Khoo2019,Klein2019,Alekseev2019_SC,Khoo2020} associated with high-order Landau parameters $\mathcal{F}_n$ ($n\geq 1$).
-Absence of density oscillation in this mode provides immunity to Coulomb interaction, but also makes it inaccessible by standard charge-sensitive experimental techniques~\cite{Khoo2020,Valentinis2021}.
+The recent demonstration of the strongly interacting electron liquid (EL) and Dirac fluid behavior in high-quality samples of graphene~\cite{Polini2020,Lucas2018_Review}, quasi-two dimensional metals~\cite{Moll2016} and GaAs quantum wells~\cite{Gusev2018_AIP} manifesting in the hydrodynamic regime of electron transport has stimulated an extensive research on the collective mode structure of such systems.
+Novel hydrodynamic and collisionless electronic sound modes were predicted in Dirac fluids~\cite{Svintsov2018,Kiselev2020,Narozhny2021} and gated two-dimensional systems~\cite{Torre2019}.
+However, the revisited spectrum of collective excitations of ELs was shown to be consistent with the fundamental result of Landau-Silin theory~\cite{Silin1958,Silin1959}: in the long-wavelength domain the long-range coulomb interaction transforms both the collisionless zero sound~\cite{Silin1958} and the hydrodynamic first sound~\cite{Lucas2018,Jian2021} into plasmons~\cite{BohmPines1952}.
+Sound modes supported by EL are associated with the anisotropic part of the short-range quasiparticle interaction described by higher-order Landau parameters $F_n$, $n\geq 1$~\cite{Silin1959,Gorkov1963,Klein2019,Aquino2019,Aquino2020}.
+Namely, propagation of the shear sound~\cite{Alekseev2018,Alekseev2019_SC,Alekseev2019_PRL,Khoo2019,Zhang2021} determined by the dipole Landau interaction manifests in the the viscoelastic resonance in highly viscous electron fluids.
+Absence of density oscillation in this mode provides immunity to coulomb interaction, but also makes it inaccessible by standard charge-sensitive experimental techniques~\cite{Khoo2020,Valentinis2021_SciRep,Valentinis2021_PRR}.